addyosmani/backbone-fundamentals/backbone-fundamentals.md

 **Direct access**

+Models expose an `.attributes` attribute which represents an internal hash containing the state of that model.
+This is generally in the form of a JSON object similar to the model data you might find on the server but can take other forms.

+Setting values through the `.attributes` attribute on a model bypasses triggers bound to the model.
+Additionally you can pass `{silent: true}`, which silences individual "change:attr" events entirely, but can build up and then hit in unexpected ways later on.

-Models store attributes internally in the `Model.attributes` object which can be accessed directly if necessary.
-But remember it is best practice to use Model.get(), Model.set(), or direct instantiation as explained above.
+Remember where possible it is best practice to use `Model.set()`, or direct instantiation as explained earlier.

 #### Listening for changes to your model